toohina/Intro/README.md

-This react app is made with CDN and not npx creat-react-app.
+This react app was initially made with CDN and not npx creat-react-app.
+Then we installed parcel and react, react-dom.
+We used JSX, react elements, react functional components.